-I know this has been on here for the past few weeks but I am leaving this activity from the lovely people at Toppsta are again promoting this over the summer with a 30 days of reading and ‘reading bingo’ activity which are included here.
+I know this has been on here for the past few weeks but I am leaving this activity from the lovely people at Toppsta who are again promoting reading for pleasure over the summer with a 30 days of reading and ‘reading bingo’ activity which are included here.
 Toppsta Reading Pack There are prizes of Smyths Toys vouchers on offer again with which to incentivise your child.

 The Norfolk Music Hub are offering some free online workshops over the summer.
 If you’re interested, the link you need is here: https://gbr01.safelinks.protection.outlook.com/?url=https%3A%2F%2Fwww.norfolkmusichub.org.uk%2Fsite%2Fsummer-school-workshops%2F&data=01%7C01%7Cj.sydney%40obps.set.education%7C34c1e1ca97134a84294708d8231e9614%7Ce149e10c3d5e48d5be320cec1b9d148b%7C0&sdata=g0JWodAqqU6jrEsNz0Ddu0r4RsY2%2FrwZht74xdD7OaM%3D&reserved=0

 I have been asked to share this link with you: https://www.thinkuknow.co.uk/parents/Support-tools/presentations-for-parents/ Think U Know is the name for the set of resources produced by the National Crime Agency / CEOP to help keep children safe while online.
 I don’t know if they will be producing new material over the summer break but am leaving it here because of its importance.